 No match is required under the new HTF program.
 This program will provide a much-needed source of leveraging for other funding programs aimed at the preservation and expansion of the rental housing stock in Montana.
-In administering the HTF program, Commerce will generally follow the competitive processes for other HUD programs that Commerce administers.
-To assure consistency with long-term community planning, the HTF application will require a statement of support from the local government in whose jurisdiction the project will located.
-In the allocation of HTF funds, the State of Montana will:
+In administering the HTF program, Commerce will use a competitive two-phase application process to award funds to recipients and subgrantees.